Functional Genomics

 Functional genomics is transforming oncology, immunology, and rare disease research by providing context-specific gene-function maps.
 Key applications include:

-• Target Validation: Genome-wide CRISPR screens help identify and validate new druggable targets based on cellular dependencies4.
+Genome-wide CRISPR screens help identify and validate new druggable targets based on cellular dependencies.

 Commercial Value and Differentiation